yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/planner-optimizer.md

 ### Statistics gathering

 The optimizer relies on accurate statistics about the tables, including the number of rows, the distribution of data in columns, and the cardinality of results from operations.
-These statistics are essential for estimating the costs of various query plans accurately.
+These statistics are essential for estimating the selectivity of filters and costs of various query plans accurately.
 These statistics are gathered by the [ANALYZE](../../../api/ysql/the-sql-language/statements/cmd_analyze/) command and are provided in a display-friendly format by the [pg_stats](../../../architecture/system-catalog/#data-statistics) view.

 {{< note title="Run ANALYZE manually" >}}
 Currently, YugabyteDB doesn't run a background job like PostgreSQL autovacuum to analyze the tables.
 To collect or update statistics, run the ANALYZE command manually.
 If you have enabled CBO, you must run ANALYZE on user tables after data load for the CBO to create optimal execution plans.
 Multiple projects are in progress to trigger this automatically.